 - Oddball in the Series: One of only four episodes with no fantastic elements at all.
 (When Serling adapted this plot for a short story collection, he added an Or Was It a Dream? ending when the astronaut finds a ticket from the movie theater in his pocket as he's being carried out.)

 - Ontological Mystery: It's all about the guy trying to figure out where everybody went until the end.

-- Pinch Me: He keeps telling himself to wake up."I'd like to wake up!
+- Pinch Me: He believes he must be dreaming and tells himself to wake up."I'd like to wake up!
 I'd like to wake up now!"

 - Quest for Identity: The man isn't sure himself of who he is for part of it.
-He hardly even recognize his own reflection.
+He does seem to vaguely recognize his own reflection.
 Though he eventually recalls being in the U.S. Air Force.

 - Real Life Writes the Plot: In the book The Twilight Zone Companion, Serling is quoted as saying that the phone booth scene came from his real life.
 He was in an airport and couldn't open the door.
 After he started to panic, a guy just walked up, kicked the door open and walked away.

 - Stopped Clock: Mike Ferris accidentally breaks a clock when he is in the diner's kitchen.
 While it is later revealed that this is a delusion being experienced by Ferris after more than two weeks of isolation, he broke a clock in the isolation chamber as part of his torment.